pianomanx/pigallery2/MANPAGE.md

   Search-listMetafiles                                                  Search also returns with metafiles from directories that contain a media file of the matched search result. (default: true)
   Sharing-enabled                                                       Enables sharing. (default: true) Sharing-passwordRequired                                              Requires password protected sharing links. (default: false)
+  Sharing-sharingKeyLength                                              The longer the keys are, the harder they are to guess.
+Changing this number won't invalidate existing sharing. (default: 8)
   Sharing-updateTimeout                                                 After creating a sharing link, it can be updated for this long. (default: 300000)
   Map-enabled                                                            (default: true)
   Map-useImageMarkers                                                   Map will use thumbnail images as markers instead of the default pin. (default: true)